joergschultzelutter/robotframework-aprslib/README.md

 - APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.
 Thank you Bob!
 - This is a hobby project.
 It has no commercial background whatsoever.
 - Exchanging data with APRS(-IS) __requires you to be a licensed ham radio operator__.
-If you don't know what APRS is, then this library might not be for you.
-Alternatively, you want to explore the option of getting your own amateur radio license (it's a great hobby, trust me).
+If you don't know what APRS is, then this library is likely not for you.
+Alternatively, you may want to explore the option of getting your own amateur radio license (it's a great hobby, trust me).